AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

     return textpd
 ```

 We then initiate the API as follows.
-The metadata indicating parameters title, description and version are optional but I encourage you to add them for documentation and ease of maintenability, which go hand in hand.
+The metadata indicating parameters title, description and version are optional, but I encourage you to add them for documentation and ease of maintainability, which go hand in hand.

 ```python